-In the event of suspicion, all steps in this procedure should be followed:
+In the event of suspicion, (in school at home) all steps in this procedure should be followed:

 - Have more than one senior member of staff involved in this process.
 This is vital to protect individuals if accusations are subsequently reported. - Conduct the procedure using a designated, encrypted computer that will not be used by young people and if necessary can be taken off site by the police should the need arise.
-Use the same computer for the duration of the procedure. - It is important to ensure that the relevant staff should have appropriate internet access to conduct the procedure, but also that the sites and content visited are closely monitored and recorded (to provide further protection). - Record the URL of any site containing the alleged misuse and describe the nature of the content causing concern.
+Use the same computer for the duration of the procedure.

+- It is important to ensure that the relevant staff should have appropriate internet access to conduct the procedure, but also that the sites and content visited are closely monitored and recorded (to provide further protection). - Record the URL of any site containing the alleged misuse and describe the nature of the content causing concern.
 It may also be necessary to record and store screenshots of the content on the machine being used for investigation.
 These may be printed, signed and attached to the form (except in the case of images of child sexual abuse see below) - Once this has been completed and fully investigated, SLT will need to judge whether this concern has substance or not.
 If it does then appropriate action will be required and could include the following internal response or discipline procedures. - Involvement by Local Authority or other organisations if required. - Police involvement and/or action if required.

 If content being reviewed includes images of Child Abuse then the monitoring should be halted and referred to the Police immediately.
+Staff members must not view indecent images of children in any format.
 Other instances to report to the police would include: